FI-Mihej/Cengal/docs/coroutines_concepts.md

 Calls to services are made through the Interface instances which are provided by loop to an each coroutine.
 Each such a call to the service returns execution back to the loop until coroutine receives a response from the service.

-If service has only one type of a request, it's API is a simplest:
+If service has only one type of a request, its API is a simplest:

 ```python
 def coro(i: Interface) -> str: